How to Deal with Frizzy Hair in 4 Easy Steps

 - Rub a few drops of hair oil and smooth them over the ends of your hair to tame frizzy ends and to add a little shine

-- Sleep on a silk pillowcase which is smooth and gentle enough to preserve moisture in your hair.
+- Sleep on a silk pillowcase that is smooth and gentle enough to preserve moisture in your hair.
 Alternatively, you can wrap your hair in a silk scarf

 - Don’t brush your hair when it is dry, you will only increase the frizz.
 Don’t brush when it is wet either, only work with damp hair